-1. Prophylactic HPV vaccinations should be an integral part of the comprehensive cervical cancer prevention in Poland.
-HPV vaccines enable the reduction of the incidence of other diseases aetiologically related to HPV infections.

-- 2. The priority target group for HPV vaccination are girls aged 11-13 years. - 3.
-As the next step, girls over 13 years of age and boys 11-13 years of age should be vaccinated. - 4.
-We should strive for the fastest possible implementation of free-of-charge HPV vaccinations of adolescents aged 11-13 years in the Preventive Immunization Programme. - 5.
-Population-based vaccinations against HPV should ultimately be implemented within the framework of existing, proven, organizational solutions in the Preventive Immunization Programme to cover the target cohorts as widely as possible. - 6.
-The qualification for HPV vaccination does not differ from other vaccinations.
-According to the general recommendations, the only permanent, absolute contraindication to further vaccination, including HPV, is an anaphylactic reaction that occurred after the previous dose of the vaccine or administration of any of its components.
-Mild or moderate reactions following the administration of the previous dose of the vaccine, such as pain, redness and swelling at the injection site, and slight or moderate fever after the previous dose of the vaccine, are not a contraindication for vaccination.
-There is no need to conduct a pregnancy test before administration.
+- 1. Prophylactic HPV vaccinations should be an integral part of the comprehensive cervical cancer prevention in Poland.
+HPV vaccines enable the reduction of the incidence of other diseases aetiologically related to HPV infections. - The priority target group for HPV vaccination are girls aged 11-13 years. - 3.
+As a next step, girls over 13 years of age and boys 11-13 years of age should be vaccinated. - We should strive for the fastest possible implementation of the free-of-charge HPV vaccinations of adolescents aged 11-13 years Preventive Immunisation Programme. - 5.
+Population-based vaccinations against HPV should be ultimately implemented within the framework of the existing, proven, organisational solutions in the Preventive Immunisation Programme in order to cover the target cohorts as widely as possible. - The qualification for HPV vaccination does not differ from other vaccinations.
+According to the general recommendations, the only permanent, absolute contraindication to further vaccination, including HPV, is an anaphylactic reaction that occurred after the previous dose of the vaccine or the administration of any of its components.
+Mild or moderate reactions following the administration of the previous dose of the vaccine, such as pain, redness and swelling at the injection site, slight or moderate fever after the previous dose of the vaccine, are not a contraindication for vaccination.
+There is no need to do a pregnancy test before administration.
 The use of hormonal contraceptives has no effect on the immune response.
-Temporary/relative contraindications include: moderate or severe acute illness, whether with or without fever, e.g. streptococcal angina, influenza, acute bronchitis, or acute diarrhoea.
+Temporary/relative contraindications include: moderate or severe acute illness, whether with or without fever, e.g. streptococcal angina, influenza, acute bronchitis or acute diarrhoea.
 Moreover, the exacerbation of the chronic disease process is a relatively temporary contraindication.
-In these cases, vaccination is postponed until the acute symptoms subside, and in chronic diseases until remission is achieved and the patient's condition is stabilized. - 7.
-HPV vaccines can be administered concurrently or at any intervals with other vaccines, but in a different site - e.g. the opposite arm, or with a minimum distance of 2.5 cm from the site of the first vaccine injection.
+In these cases, vaccination is postponed until the acute symptoms subside, and in chronic diseases until remission is achieved and the patient's condition is stabilised.

+7. HPV vaccines can be administered concurrently or at any intervals with other vaccines, but in a different site - e.g., the opposite arm, or with a minimum distance of 2.5 cm from the site of the first vaccine injection.
 The safety of concurrent administration of HPV vaccines with pertussis, diphtheria, tetanus, inactivated polio vaccines, hepatitis A and B vaccines, Meningococcal, and COVID-19 has been tested and demonstrated.
 As part of the vaccination campaign of whole groups of adolescents, VARs may develop in the form of fainting, which in this case is triggered by pain or anxiety.
-People who pass out can fall and injure themselves if they do not sit or lie down.
-Giving patients a drink, a snack, ensuring the safety of the procedure, and vaccinating while lying or sitting has been shown to prevent syncope associated with the vaccination procedure.
-In addition, patients should be observed for 30 minutes after vaccination.
-If a patient faints after vaccination, he or she should be monitored by a healthcare professional until he/she regains consciousness (usually within a few minutes), so that the need for any further medical treatment can be determined.
+People who pass out can fall and injure themselves if they don't sit or lie down.
+Giving patients a drink and a snack, ensuring the safety of the procedure, and administering the vaccine to the patient while the patient is sitting or or lying down has been shown to prevent syncope associated with the vaccination procedure.
+In addition, the patient should be observed for 30 minutes after vaccination.
+If a patient faints after vaccination, he or she should be monitored by a healthcare professional until consciousness is regained (usually within a few minutes) so that the need for any further medical treatment can be determined.